nexageapps/AI/SECURITY.md

 1. Open a general (non-security) issue on GitHub
 2. Contact us via LinkedIn
-3. Check our [Contributing Guidelines](CONTRIBUTING.md) for more information
+3. Check our documentation for more information

 ---